Skip to main content

 No pre-roll, mid-roll, post-roll, or interstitial.
 Forever.
 The page where you watch is not a page where you are sold to.

-Idle TsugiNodes serve other viewers nearby and earn credits redeemable against premium content from creators you choose.
+In a later phase, idle TsugiNodes could one day serve other viewers nearby and earn credits redeemable against premium content from creators you choose.

 Today, not someday